Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights

-The Baltimore Ravens (4-1), winners of four games in a row, face the Los Angeles Chargers (4-1), who are on a three-game winning streak, on Sunday, October 17, 2021 at M&T Bank Stadium.
-Baltimore is a 3-point favorite in the matchup.
-A total of 51.5 points has been set for this matchup.
+A pair of streaking teams meet when the Baltimore Ravens (4-1), winners of four straight, square off against the Los Angeles Chargers (4-1), who are on a three-game winning streak, on Sunday, October 17, 2021 at M&T Bank Stadium.
+The Chargers are a 2.5-point underdog in the matchup.
+A 51.5-point over/under is set for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.